Charles Joseph O'Reilly

 Charles Joseph O'Reilly (January 4, 1860 – February 4, 1923) was a Canadian-born American prelate of the Catholic Church.
-He served as the first bishop of the Diocese of Baker City in Oregon (1903–1918) and later the third bishop of the Diocese of Lincoln in Nebraska (1918–1923).
+He served as the first bishop of the Diocese of Baker City in Oregon (1903–1918) and the third bishop of the Diocese of Lincoln in Nebraska (1918–1923).

 Early life

 O'Reilly was born on January 4, 1860, in Saint John, New Brunswick, to Peter and Bridget (née Walsh) O'Reilly.
-He was not the only one in his family who chose a religious life; his sister Margaret joined the Visitation Sisters in Tacoma.
+His sister Margaret joined the Visitation Sisters in Tacoma, Washington.

 O'Reilly received his early education under the Christian Brothers in Saint John.
-He then attended St. Joseph's College in Memramcook, New Brunswick, graduating with a Master of Arts degree.
+He then attended St. Joseph's College in Memramcook, New Brunswick, graduating with a Master of Arts.

 In 1884, O'Reilly moved with his family to the United States, settling in Portland, Oregon.
-He served as principal of St. Michael's College in Portland until 1885, when the Christian Brothers took charge of the school.O'Reilly studied for the priesthood at the Grand Seminary in Montreal, Quebec.
+He served as principal of St. Michael's College in Portland until 1885, when the Christian Brothers took charge of the school.
+Deciding to become a priest, O'Reilly studied for the priesthood at the Grand Seminary in Montreal, Quebec.

 Priesthood

-After returning to Portland, O'Reilly was ordained into the Archdiocese of Portland on June 29, 1890, by Archbishop William Gross.
+After returning to Portland, O'Reilly was ordained into the priesthood for the Archdiocese of Oregon City on June 29, 1890, by Archbishop William Gross.

-Following his ordination, O'Reilly served at missions in Lake Oswego and Tigard, Oregon, erecting churches at both locations.
-He was later named pastor of Immaculate Heart of Mary Parish in the Albina neighborhood of Portland in 1894.
-During his pastorate, he established himself as "a firm believer in total abstinence" and founded a boys' club to keep young men from "frequenting the saloons and other resorts."
+Following his ordination, the archdiocese assigned O'Reilly to missions in Lake Oswego and Tigard, Oregon, erecting churches at both locations.
+He was named pastor of Immaculate Heart of Mary Parish in the Albina neighborhood of Portland in 1894.
+During his pastorate, he established himself as "a firm believer in total abstinence" from alcohol consumption.
+He founded a boys' club to deter young Catholic men from "frequenting the saloons and other resorts."

-In addition to his pastoral duties, O'Reilly became editor of the Catholic Sentinel, the newspaper of the Archdiocese of Portland, in 1900.
+In addition to his pastoral duties, O'Reilly worked as editor of the Catholic Sentinel, the archdiocesan newspaper, in 1900.